Powerlearnproject/se-day1-assignment-Reabetsoe-00/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Agile (Mobile app development):
+Flexibility: The team can quickly adjust features based on user feedback received during each iteration.
+Collaboration: Designers, developers, and testers work together closely to deliver functional app pieces in short sprints.
+Continuous improvement: Each iteration aims to refine the app based on feedback and learnings.
+Waterfall (Industrial machine building):
+Structured phases: Each stage like design, procurement, assembly, and testing is completed sequentially with detailed documentation.
+Predictability: The project timeline and deliverables are well-defined with minimal room for major changes mid-project.
+Detailed planning: Thorough upfront planning is crucial to ensure all aspects of the machine are considered before moving to the next phase.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 =Software Developer : The developer is responsible for writing the code and developing the entire software product.
 Aside from coding, a software developer is responsible for sending updates to the project manager and working closely with other team members, including the designer and QA engineer.